 [What a day to remember in the hills.
 The Wapta is my favorite winter playground. ++]

 [Skiing down past the crevasses on the headwall.
 The snow is still perfect!]

-This trip was comparable to some of my other 'top' trips such as Twin's Tower, Balfour and Patterson.
-Steep snow slopes, views forever and some exciting times.
-Collie is a top 10 for sure.
-Highly recommended for experienced parties in good conditions.
-Steven and Ferenc were both wondering how it compared to something like Twin's Tower.
+This trip was comparable to some of my other favorite winter trips such as Twins Tower, Balfour and Patterson.
+Steep snow slopes, views forever and some exciting terrain.
+Collie is a top 10 peak for me right now.
+I very highly recommend it for experienced parties in stable snow conditions.
+Steven and Ferenc were both wondering how it compared to something like Twins Tower.
 It was similar in some respects.
-I think what we did on Collie was actually slightly more technical than the (awesome) conditions we had on Twin's Tower.
+I think what we had on Collie was actually slightly more technical than the (awesome) conditions we had on Twins Tower.
 The tower didn't have cornices to deal with and the main hazard, crevasses coming down from North Twin, were all filled in when we did it.
-Twin's Tower definitely felt like bigger and more exposed terrain though.
+Twins Tower definitely felt like bigger and more exposed terrain though.
 Both are exciting winter / spring challenges in their own right.
 Both will cause some amount of the "sphincter tightening" that Bill Corbett so aptly pens in his book!